Frequently Asked Questions

 Additional steps have been implemented during the potential organ donor screening process related to COVID-19.
 Organ donation from a patient identified as being high risk will not proceed.
 Organ donation and COVID-19 donor testing will be performed on all other donors in addition to screening.

-One donor can save 8 lives and transform up to 75 others and registering to be an organ and tissue donor gives hope to the many adults and children in Ontario currently waiting for an organ transplant.
+One donor can save 8 lives and transform up to 75 others.
+Individuals on the transplant waitlist are suffering from organ failure and without the generous gift of life from an organ donor, many will die.
+Tissue donors save the lives of recovering burn survivors, and enhance the lives of others to help restore sight, and allow people to walk again.
+Transplants not only save lives, but they also return recipients to full, productive lives.
 It means you are deciding to help someone in need of a transplant if and when you have the opportunity to donate in the future.

-Donated organs are scarce and publicly entrusted gifts.
-Transplant recipients must follow many specialized recommendations for medications and vaccinations that reduce the risk of harm from infection after transplant.
+In order to ensure that a transplant has the greatest chance of success, transplant recipients must follow many specialized recommendations for medications and vaccinations that reduce the risk of harm from infection after transplant.
 These are determined by experts in each Ontario transplant centre based on internationally accepted guidance for safe transplant.
-Recommendations are carefully assessed for each potential recipient and vary, for example, based on the anticipated degree of immunosuppression.

-With regards to COVID-19 vaccination, Ontario Health (Trillium Gift of Life Network) supports each transplant centre in making recommendations for transplant on a case-by-case basis, considering medical urgency and an evaluation of risks to the patient in the context of their particular organ transplant.
+Each transplant centre makes recommendations for transplant on a case-by-case basis, considering medical urgency and an evaluation of risks to the patient in the context of their particular organ transplant.
 This guidance was developed in consultation with a variety of experts, including those specializing in infectious diseases and bioethics.

 To Top